 The foot doctors at Alliance Foot & Ankle Specialists are specially trained to diagnose and treat an extensive range of foot and ankle conditions.
 When you come in for your appointment, we’ll do an individualized evaluation focused on identifying the cause of your foot pain so we can recommend an appropriate course of treatment.

 If you’re a dancer experiencing pain or a foot or ankle injury, there’s no reason to suffer in silence.
 Proper diagnosis and care are crucial to your well-being.
-Our Tarrant County podiatrists are here to help you get the relief you need so you can focus on doing what you love to do: dancing.
+Click the button above to connect with one of our Tarrant County podiatrists and get the help and relief you need so you can focus on doing what you love to do: dancing.